Simulating Roman+Gaia Combined Astrometry, Parallaxes, and Proper Motions: Underlying Theory Statistics

 \section{Underlying Theory \& Statistics}

 We are interested in making 5 astrometric measurements per star: its true position on the sky at some reference epoch (2D measurement), its parallax (1D measurements), and its proper motion vector (2D measurement).
 We will make this measurement by comparing \gaia\, data -- providing prior information about positions, parallaxes, and PMs -- with positions measured in different \rst\, images at different epochs.
-Of course, almost all of the math presented here also applies to other telescopes, such as \hst, \textit{JWST}, \textit{Rubin}, and \textit{Euclid}.
-The statistics presented in this section are inspired by the math presented in the work describing the \hst+\gaia\, astrometry tool \bpm\, \citep[Bayesian Positions, Parallaxes, and Proper Motions;][]{McKinnon_2024}.
+The statistics presented in this section are inspired by the math presented in the work describing the \hst+\gaia\, astrometry tool \bpm\, \citep[Bayesian Positions, Parallaxes, and Proper Motions;][]{McKinnon_2024}. \kam{While this paper focuses on} \rst\, \kam{data in combination with the \gaia\, mission, the framework we present is generally applicable to combine (rectified and aligned}\footnote{\kam{We note that the rectification and alignment of images to a global reference frame is often the most difficult step in high-precision astrometry, but we assume this has been done for us in the body of this paper.}}\kam{) positions from any current or future missions.}

 We start by defining some key terms: we set $i$ to be the index of the star, $t$ to be the time of the reference epoch (i.e. J2016.0 for \gaia\, DR2 and DR3), and $\vec \theta_{T,i}$ to be the true position of the star at time $t$.
-Here, the uppercase $T$ refers to ``True'' while the lowercase $t$ refers to ``time''.
-We note that $\vec \theta_{T,i}$ is the parallax-independent position of the star, meaning it is the position of the star if it had zero parallax.
+Here, the uppercase $T$ refers to ``True'' while the lowercase $t$ refers to ``time''. \kam{The true position of the star consists of its right ascension, $\alpha_{T,i}$, and declination, $\delta_{T,i}$.} We note that $\vec \theta_{T,i}$ is the parallax-independent position of the star, meaning it is the position of the star if it had zero parallax.
 Assuming the star's distance from the Sun is not changing much over time -- that is, the radial velocity of the star does not significantly change the heliocentric distance over the course of a few decades\footnote{As estimated in Appendix~\ref{sec:los_appendix}, we require $D > 50$~pc for a 100~km/s line-of-sight velocity over a 10 year time baseline to ensure the PM impact from changing distance is smaller than 0.01~mas/yr.} -- we have the following time evolution definition to describe the true position at time $t_j$:

 where $\Delta t_j = t_j - t$ is the time baseline from the reference epoch.
 The parallax offset term $\mathrm{plx}_{\alpha*}(t_j,\vec \theta_{T,i})$ is the change in $\alpha*$ a star would experience at a parallax of 1~mas at time $t_j$ given the parallax-independent position $\vec\theta_{T,i}$; this parallax offset can be calculated using the Earth's obliquity and the Sun's geocentric longitude (e.g., using \texttt{astropy}).
 Examples of the parallax offsets over the course of a year for different RA, Dec coordinates are shown in Figure~\ref{fig:parallax_example}.